TepNik/marketplace/docs/NftMarketplaceV2.md

 function togglePause() external
 ```

-Admin function for pausing/unpausing creation of auctions on the marketplace.
+Admin function (AUCTION_MANAGER role) for pausing/unpausing creation of auctions on the marketplace.

 ### activeAuctionsLength